quinnpertuit1/prolabelv2/README.md

 ### Create a project

 Now, try logging in with the superuser account you created in the previous step.
-You should see the doccano project list page:
+You should see the prolabel project list page:

 <img src="./docs/projects.png" alt="projects" width=600>